astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 ### Astronomer global configuration
 #################################
 global:
   # Base domain for all subdomains exposed through ingress
   baseDomain: astro.mydomain.com

   # Name of secret containing TLS certificate
   tlsSecret: astronomer-tls
+  # Only configure privateCaCerts if your enterprise security team
+  # generated a certificate from a private certificate authority.
+  privateCaCerts:
+  - private-root-ca
+  # Only enable privateCaCertsAddToHost when your nodes do not already
+  # include the private CA in their docker trust store.
+  # Most enterprises already have this configured,
+  # and in that case 'enabled' should be false.
+  privateCaCertsAddToHost:
+    enabled: true
+    hostDirectory: /etc/docker/certs.d
+  postgresqlEnabled: true

 #################################
 ### Nginx configuration
 #################################
 nginx:
   # IP address the nginx ingress should bind to
   loadBalancerIP: ~

 #################################
 ### SMTP configuration
 #################################

 astronomer:
   houston:
     config:
       publicSignups: false # Users need to be invited to have access to Astronomer.
 Set to true otherwise
       emailConfirmation: true # Users get an email verification before accessing Astronomer
       deployments:
         manualReleaseNames: true # Allows you to set your release names
         serviceAccountAnnotationKey: eks.amazonaws.com/role-arn # Flag to enable using IAM roles (don't enter a specific role)
       email:
         enabled: true
         smtpUrl: YOUR_URI_HERE
         reply: "noreply@astronomer.io" # Emails will be sent from this address
       auth:
         # Local database (user/pass) configuration.
         github:
           enabled: true # Lets users authenticate with Github
         local:
           enabled: false # Disables logging in with just a username and password
         openidConnect:
           google:
             enabled: true # Lets users authenticate with Google
 ```

  SMTP is required and will allow users to send and accept email invites to Astronomer.
 The SMTP URI will take the following form: